-Advanced Usage · Cloudflare Time Services docs
+Use Roughtime

-This section describes a few ways you can use Roughtime to keep your clock in sync.
-These recipes will use Cloudflare's Go package, which is available on GitHub.
-It's based on Google's Go client, which has some interesting additional features.
-The protocol is also implemented in C++, Rust, and Java.
+There are various ways you can use Roughtime to keep your clock in sync.
+These recipes use Cloudflare’s Go package, which is based on Google’s Go client.

 The client configuration consists of a list of named Roughtime servers formatted as a JSON object.
 For example:

-It includes each server's root public key.
-When the server starts, it generates an online public/secret key pair; the root secret key is used to create a delegation for the online public key, and the online secret key is used to sign the response.
-The delegation serves the same function as a traditional X.509 certificate on the web: the client first uses the root public key to verify the delegation, then uses the online public key to verify the response.
+It includes each server’s root public key.
+When the server starts, it generates an online public/secret key pair.
+The root secret key is used to create a delegation for the online public key and the online secret key is used to sign the response.

+The delegation serves the same function as a traditional X.509 certificate on the web.
+The client first uses the root public key to verify the delegation, then uses the online public key to verify the response.

-ng response: 2018-09-12 16:59:39.141 -0700 PDT ±1s (in 26ms) auditable in this manner makes them accountable to provide accurate time.
-The configuration also encodes the type of signature algorithm used by the server.
-(Currently only Ed25519 is supported.)
-Lastly, the configuration contains a list of addresses where the service can be reached, and which transport protocol to use to reach them.
-(Currently only UDP is supported.)
+Because the response is auditable, the protocol makes each client accountable to provide accurate time.

+The configuration also encodes the type of signature algorithm used by the server (currently only Ed25519 is supported).
+Lastly, the configuration contains a list of addresses where the service can be reached and which transport protocol to use to reach them (currently only UDP is supported).

 TLS

-As a warm up , let's see how to sync a TLS client or server using a single

-we're going to do is compute the time difference between our clock and the
+A good starting example would be to sync a TLS client or server using a single Roughtime server.
+That would involve computing the time difference between our clock and the Roughtime sever’s.

-Roughtime sever's.
 The first step is to load the configuration file (be sure to

 import